What is Rooibos

 Cosmetics

-Rooibos extracts and powders can act as a natural toner when added to cosmetic products or can be added to bath products for their calming, skin-softening properties.
+Rooibos can act as a natural toner when added to cosmetic products or can be added to bath products for their calming, skin-softening properties.
 The antioxidant content of rooibos has a firming effect on skin and protects against oxidative stress and damage.

 Pet Care